laylavish/TipsTricksGoogleSearch/README.md

 # Tips & Tricks for Google Search to Return Authentic Results

-Tips and tricks you can do to make Google Search return authentic seach results, ya know, what you're **actually** looking for; eliminate AI results in your queries once and for all1
+Tips and tricks you can do to make Google Search return authentic seach results, ya know, what you're **actually** looking for; eliminate AI results in your queries once and for all!

 ## Quintessential Google Search Operators